FAQs about DWeb Camp

 A: Yes!
 You are in luck.
 There are working facilities throughout the campgrounds.
 There are beautiful outdoor hot showers throughout the Camp.

-IMPORTANT NOTE: at Camp Navarro all water runs into the stream, so please only use 100% Biodegradeable soap (like Doc Bronner's!)
-Showers will be provisioned with biodegradeable Doc Bronner's bodywash.
-Also please do not use toxic bug sprays (like DEET) and only mineral-based sun screen.
+IMPORTANT NOTE: At Camp Navarro, all water runs into the stream, so please only use 100% biodegradable soap.
+Showers will be provisioned with biodegradable Doc Bronner's body wash.
+Also please do not use toxic bug sprays (like DEET) and only mineral-based sunscreen.

 Who Should Come?